torjc01/docker-ojs/README.md

     $ docker-compose up
     ```

-    Docker-compose will pull images from docker Hub and do all the hard work to rise a functional OJS stack.
+    Docker-compose will pull images from dockerHub and do all the hard work for you to rise a full functional OJS stack.

 4. Access **http://127.0.0.1:8081** and continue through web installation process.